JakubPawinski/gitcode-solutions/README.md

 <td width="33%" valign="top">

 ### ✅ Key Strengths
-- 100% success on the problem attempted – flawless execution.
+- 100% success rate on attempted problems
+- Strong JavaScript proficiency with fast execution times (avg 281.8 ms)
+- Clean, well‑structured code recognized by AI reviews
+- Persistence demonstrated by 24 submissions to achieve the solution
-- Strong grasp of array and hash‑table concepts in JavaScript.
+- Effective problem‑solving on array and hash‑table topics
-- Efficient runtime (average 283 ms) for the solved solution.
-- Willingness to iterate – 15 submissions refined the final answer.

 </td>
 <td width="33%" valign="top">

 ### 💡 Growth Areas
-- Expand beyond Easy difficulty to Medium/Hard challenges.
+- Expand problem difficulty beyond easy to medium and hard levels
-- Broaden topic coverage beyond arrays and hash tables.
+- Broaden topic coverage beyond arrays and hash tables
-- Increase consistency score by maintaining a longer daily streak.
+- Improve consistency score and streak length for sustained practice

 </td>
 <td width="33%" valign="top">

 ### 🎯 Recommended Focus
-- Tackle 1–2 Medium‑difficulty problems each week in new topics.
+- Target medium‑difficulty challenges in new topics each week
-- Set a goal of coding at least 5 days per week to boost consistency.
+- Set a daily coding goal to raise the consistency score
-- Apply best‑practice guidelines (e.g., naming, modularity) to turn clean‑code suggestions into best‑practice adoption.
+- Incorporate best‑practice guidelines and performance tuning into JavaScript code

 </td>
 </tr>
 </table>

-> *"The journey of a thousand miles begins with a single step – keep stepping forward."*
+> *"The journey of a thousand lines of code begins with a single solved problem."*

 ---